Forklift Tires: Cushion Vs. Pneumatic

 Forklift Tire Safety

-As with any forklift tires, cushion and pneumatics should be well-maintained and have enough tread at all times.
+As with any forklift tires, forklift cushion tires and pneumatic forklift tires should be well-maintained and have enough tread at all times.
 When a tire has worn away 40% or more of the tread, the forklift and the driver will absorb 84% of the shock on a rough surface.
 Worn tires also cause the forklift transmission to work harder to turn the tires.
 This can lead to accidents and costly breakdowns.

 Damaged or worn out tires threaten the safety of the machine and the operator.
-One key to forklift safety is knowing when to replace the tires.
 Look for these signs:

 – Less than one inch from the lettering to the top of the tires